-EPISTEMIC meanings: sociophysical forces and barriers are metaphorically mapped onto premises in the world of reasoning
+EPISTEMIC meanings: sociophysical forces and barriers are metaphorically mapped onto premises in the world of reasoning grammatical uses of VNPs with chance(s) can also be described in force-dynamic terms

 • e.g. must is taken as indicating an epistemic force applied by some body of premises (the only thing that can apply epistemic force), which compels the speaker (or people in general) to reach the conclusion embodied in the sentence.
 (Sweetser 1990: 64)